Type 271 radar: Q models

-Development of microwave techniques continued at a furious pace through 1941 and by the end of the year several significant improvements had progressed to production quality.
+Development of microwave techniques continued at a rapid pace through 1941 and by the end of the year several significant improvements had progressed to production quality.
 Among these was the soft Sutton tube, which allowed a microwave signal to be switched between two wires, thereby allowing a single antenna to be used both for transmission and reception.
 Another improvement was the initial delivery of mass-produced semiconductor crystals from the United States, which were smaller and more robust than the UK models.

-The most surprising of all was the new "strapped" magnetron design, a seemingly minor modification that produced an enormous boost in performance, allowing a unit the same size of the original NT98 to reach efficiencies on the other of 40%, or even 50 to 60% when used with a new and more powerful magnet.
+The most surprising of all was the new "strapped" magnetron design, a seemingly minor modification that produced an enormous boost in performance, allowing a unit the same size of the original NT98 to reach efficiencies on the order of 40%, or even 50 to 60% when used with a new and more powerful magnet.
 This led to a corresponding boost in output, with no change to the power supply the radars could now produce as much as 500 kW.

 The Navy had already tried to increase the performance of the existing sets by boosting the power of the NT98 magnetrons.
 They found that the NT98 could produce as much as 100 kW of output using an input pulse of 1 MW.
 However, this was at the very limit of the power-handling NT100 tetrodes.
 An intermediate goal was to produce a 25 kW design, which was tested on the trailer at Eastney in September 1941.
 This was based on a new modulator that was triggered by a thyratron to produce the required power pulses.

 It was around the same time this new unit was being tested that the first strapped magnetron arrived in Eastney, the CV56.
 This was fitted to the experimental trailer and aimed at Nab Tower, their standard target.
 To everyone's surprise, the resulting signal was so powerful the only result was to melt the dipole in the transmitting antenna.
 This led to the adoption of a waveguide and feedhorn, which were being developed at the same time.
 Only a few weeks later an even more powerful magnetron arrived, the CV76, which produced 500 kW.